 Although the Narcotic Addict Rehabilitation Act reads as if NARA offenders would receive special rehabilitative treatment, this impression is largely erroneous.
-Bureau of Prisons policy today is to make drug treatment available to all offenders who need it, regardless of the authority under which they are sentenced.
+Bureau of Prisons policy today is to make drug treatment available to all offenders who need it, regardless of the authority under which they were sentenced.
 Policies governing release on parole are only slightly different for offenders sentenced under NARA than for others.
 And parolees with histories of addiction are generally required by the Parole Commission to participate in community drug treatment programs, again regardless of the authority under which they were sentenced.
-Hence, the experience of an offender sentenced under NARA is generally quite similar to that of an addict sentenced under other statutory provisions.

-2. It is assumed that the offender has been convicted in a criminal proceeding.
-This paper does not deal with civil commitments under 28 U.S.C. §§ 2901-06, under which certain addicted defendants may be given an opportunity for commitment to the custody of the surgeon general on the understanding that prosecution will be dropped upon successful completion of the treatment program.
+^{2.} It is assumed that the offender has been convicted in a criminal proceeding.
+This publication does not deal with civil commitments under 28 U.S.C. §§ 2901-06, under which certain addicted defendants may be given an opportunity for commitment to the custody of the surgeon general on the understanding that prosecution will be dropped upon successful completion of the treatment program.